wsdt/risc0-bonsai_multichain-escrow/README.md

 Please find the Layer 3 repository [here](https://github.com/wsdt/zkevm-node).

 **How does the L3 <> L1 crosschain escrow work?**

+Please find below a sequence diagram for a one-sided crosschain escrow between L1 and L3.
+To allow Bob to start on L3 as well, one can easily deploy the smart contract on L3 as well and stick to the same process in reverse order.
 ```mermaid
 %% L3 <> L1 Crosschain Escrow